LaurentAjdnik/mcproxy/README.md

     server1 <--> client3
 ```

-A MCP Host may connect to different MCProxies with very different configurations:
+An MCP Host may connect to different MCProxies with very different configurations:

 ```mermaid
 flowchart LR